Sandburg Mall: History

 The mall was purchased through an online property auction on October 25, 2016 for $690,000 by G.L.
 "Buck" Harris of Fort Worth, Texas.
 Harris had purchased other greyfield malls, including Six Flags Mall in Arlington, Texas, which closed in 2016 and Sunrise Mall in Corpus Christi which closed in 2018.
 Plans were announced a month after Harris' purchase of the Sandburg Mall that the interior of the mall would be demolished to create an outdoor plaza with the two remaining anchors staying in place.
 But that plan did not materialize and in 2018, the mall lost its two remaining original anchors when JCPenney closed in January and Bergner's closed in August.
 Access to Sandburg Mall's interior was closed off on September 28, 2018 when its final remaining interior store, GNC, closed and moved to a new location.

-The mall continued with an automotive garage, which was joined by a moving van rental place in December 2018 and a builder supply outlet in February 2019 as its only operational retail outlets.
+The mall continued with an automotive garage, which was joined by a moving van rental business in December 2018 and a builder supply outlet in February 2019 as its only operational retail outlets.
 The Galesburg Planning and Zoning Commission unanimously approved a proposal to slice the mall for expanded uses in April 2019.
 The first proposal was to turn the former Bergner's anchor into a Convention Center.
+That plan was replaced by creating a new home of the Lane A. Evans Veteran Affairs Community Based Outpatient Clinic that opened in November 2024.